 Topics discussed include: current soil and water resources, historical erosion and sedimentation problems, geologic vs. accelerated erosion, erosion prediction equations and reduction practices, government conservation programs; water quantity and quality, irrigation, drainage and salinity; stormwater management; water reuse; and corresponding environmental and societal issues.

-Credits: 3 Semesters Offered: Spring General Education Requirement Course: No
+Credits: 3 Semesters Offered: Summer General Education Requirement Course: No

-Prerequisites: None Textbook: Required: "When the Rivers Run Dry: Water-The Defining Crisis of the Twenty-First Century" by Fred Pearce Recommended: “Soil and Water Conservation for Productivity and Environmental Protection”.
+Prerequisites: None Textbook: Required: "When the Rivers Run Dry: Water-The Defining Crisis of the Twenty-First Century" by Fred Pearce, Beacon Press, 2018.
+Recommended: “Soil and Water Conservation for Productivity and Environmental Protection”.
 4th Ed.
 F. Troeh et al.